 Dueling Movies: Released the same year as The Wanderers with both films sparking discussion about youth gangs.
 The studios raced to beat each other to the punch, but The Warriors came out first and had the more lasting impact.

-Throw It In: David Patrick Kelly ad-libbed the iconic scene in which he clanks the empty bottles together and calls out a challenge to the Warriors.
-Ajax's James Remar also ad-libbed his line, "I'm gonna shove that bat up your ass and turn you into a Popsicle!"
+Ajax's James Remar ad-libbed his line, "I'll shove that bat up your ass and turn you into a Popsicle!"